conan-io/docs/tutorial/consuming_packages/the_flexibility_of_conanfile_py.rst

 how to consume the package.
 We will explain how to use Conan recipes to create packages in the :ref:`Creating Packages<tutorial_creating_packages>` section later.

-The equivalent of the *conanfile.txt* in form of Conan recipe could look like this:
+The equivalent of the *conanfile.txt* in the form of a Conan recipe could look like this:

 .. code-block:: python
     :caption: **conanfile.py**